Accolade Europe’s Wine Portfolio is now carbon neutral

-Accolade Wines Europe has announced its core branded portfolio – including Hardys, Mud House, Jam Shed, Banrock Station, Echo Falls and Kumala – has been certified carbon neutral.
-Accolade’s ambition is to complete 100% portfolio neutrality by the end of 2020.
+Accolade Wines Europe has announced its branded wine portfolio – including Hardys, Mud House, Jam Shed, Grant Burge, House of Arras, Banrock Station, Echo Falls and Kumala – has been certified carbon neutral.

 The certification is part of the company’s long-term commitment to sustainability and reducing its impact on the planet.